TimothyJAndrus/Always-For-The-Better/README.md

 ```

 ## Known Bugs
-> :bug: Mentor and Mentee pages: new row of images float right.
 > :bug: User-Detail page: icons on bottom of card not displaying and are non-functional.

 > :bug: Join: not functioning.
 "As a user, I would like to create a secure account so I can login to edit and delete my profile"

 > :bug: Account: anyone can access account.
 "As a logged in user, I would like to access my profile to edit and delete it so that as my experience and needs change they may be accurately reflected in my profile."

 > :ant: Contact page: mail form is non-functional by design; it does not actually send an email.

 > :beetle: Top Nav: Home link wrong color.

 ## Planning